lordkyuusei/Intra.NET/README.md

 ## Contributing

-You can improve this project by submitting pull request about whatever you would like to improve : code style, typos, tricks, etc.
+You can improve this project by submitting pull requests about whatever you would like to improve : code style, typos, tricks, etc.

 ## Versioning